Page Reviewed / Updated - Feb. 2019

 Age - Participants must be either 65 years or older or, if younger, disabled as defined by the Social Security Administration.

-Financial - In 2018, an unmarried or widowed applicant can have monthly income up to $2,250.
-A married couple with both spouses applying can have up to $4,500 per month in combined wages.
+Financial - In 2019, an unmarried or widowed applicant can have monthly income up to $2,313.
+A married couple with both spouses applying can have up to $4,626 per month in combined wages.
 A married couple with a single applicant is more complex.
-The non-applicant is permitted to absorb some of the applicant’s income as a living allowance, up to $3,090 in 2018.
+The non-applicant is permitted to absorb some of the applicant’s income as a living allowance, up to $3,160.50 / month in 2019.
+This is also called a monthly maintenance needs allowance.

 "Countable assets" are also considered.
-Countable assets do not include one's home provided their home equity does not exceed $858,000 in value.
+Countable assets do not include one's home provided their home equity does not exceed $878,000 in value.
 An unmarried or widowed applicant can have $2,000 in countable assets.
 Couples, with both spouses applying, can have $3,000.
-Couples, with a single spouse applying, are permitted to shift up to $123,600 in assets to the non-applicant spouse.
+Couples, with a single spouse applying, are permitted to shift up to $126,420 in assets to the non-applicant spouse.
+This is known as a community spouse resource allowance.

 In addition to the emergency and primary medical services that are provided through the Managed Care Organization, participating individuals in New Jersey may be able to receive these non-medical services: